leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

 }
 ```

-This is just a helper function that lets us call `yield`from an arbitrary place in our code.
-This is pretty unsafe though, if we call this and our `Runtime`is not initialized yet or the runtime is dropped it will cause a `panic()`.
+This is just a helper function that lets us call `yield` from an arbitrary place in our code.
+This is pretty unsafe though, if we call this and our `Runtime` is not initialized yet or the runtime is dropped it will result in undefined behavior.
 However making this safer is not a priority for us just to get our example up and running.

 We are very soon at the finish line, just one more function to go.
-This one should be possible to understand without much comments if you've gone through the previous chapters:
+This one should be possible to understand without many comments if you've gone through the previous chapters:

 ```rust
 #[naked]